robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - De la démocratie en Amérique - Alexis de Tocqueville (1805 -- 1859)
 - Zur Genealogie der Moral.
 Eine Streitschrift - Friedrich Nietzsche (1844 -- 1900)

-Is our world governed by a mix of malice **and** stupidity as long as Hanlon's Razor cannot explain anymore what we are watching developing under our noses?
+Is our world governed by a mix of malice **and** stupidity in such a way Hanlon's Razor cannot explain anymore what we are watching developing under our noses?
 Unfortunately it is even worse than that.
 After the Soviet Union collapsed, NATO would have transformed itself or ceased to exist as per a cold-war institution, to be replaced by something more suitable to the new geopolitical scenario.

 [!INFO]
 Hanlon's Razor is a mental shortcut which teaches us, in the words of Robert J. Hanlon to never attribute to malice that which is adequately explained by stupidity.
 In other words, rather than questioning people's intentions, question their competence.
 A good advice, indeed.
 [/INFO]

 Unfortunately, it did not happen and in 10 years, they managed to put in power those who were the best manipulators available to defend their existence.
 Who are these people, so great mind manipulators?
-Pedophiles but **not** those mentally-illed around schools.
-People who are **also** pedophyles because they were traumatised by abuse in their childhood and with a strong attitude of bending the other people's minds (manipulation) in order to cause them suffering (sadism) not just kill or steal.
+Pedophiles, but **not** those mentally-illed around schools.
+People who are **also** pedophyles because they were traumatised by abuse in their childhood and with a strong attitude of bending other people's minds (manipulation) in order to cause them suffering (sadism) not just kill, steal or be able to escape from justice.

 <span id="grooming-gangs-press-coverage"></span>
-War is the worst nightmare in terms of abuse but by contrast, the ultimate "dream" for people who wish to perpetrate abuses because they are addicted to pathological forms of sadism.
+War is the worst nightmare in terms of abuse, but by contrast, the ultimate "dream" for people who wish to perpetrate abuses because they are addicted to pathological forms of sadism.
 For example, the "grooming gangs" scandal, which is about covering the 2011 investigation which found out that the phenomenon was arising in the early 2000s.
 And **this** case is just the tip of this iceberg.

 - The "grooming gangs" scandal press coverage: [RNZ](https://lnkd.in/d-R9U2mT) - [Sky News](https://lnkd.in/dB48waRc) - [Euro News](https://lnkd.in/d32Ketxj) - [Aljazeera](https://lnkd.in/dcUVzph2) - [Times of India](https://lnkd.in/dUnExHnk)

-At this point the we can consider the citation from "El ingenioso hidalgo Don Quijote de la Mancha" (Part 1 published 1605, Part 2 published 1615) by Miguel de Cervantes Saavedra (1547 -- 1616) who never let Don Quixote saying this quote which can easily be found on social networks.
+At this point, we can consider the citation from "El ingenioso hidalgo Don Quijote de la Mancha" (Part 1 published 1605, Part 2 published 1615) by Miguel de Cervantes Saavedra (1547 -- 1616) who never let Don Quixote saying this quote which can easily be found on social networks.

 > Dear Sancho (Panza), we are fighting against three giants: fear, ignorance and injustice. (meme)